Godeshwari/Weather-now/README.md

 💡 How It Works

-1️⃣ On page load, the app asks for location permission.
+1️⃣.
+On page load, the app asks for location permission.

-2️⃣ If granted, it fetches your latitude and longitude using navigator.geolocation.
+2️⃣.
+If granted, it fetches your latitude and longitude using navigator.geolocation.

-3️⃣ The app then requests weather data from Open-Meteo API for those coordinates.
+3️⃣.
+The app then requests weather data from Open-Meteo API for those coordinates.

-4️⃣ If denied, you can manually search for a city to get its weather.
+4️⃣.
+If denied, you can manually search for a city to get its weather.

-5️⃣ The 7-day forecast displays below the main weather card.
+5️⃣.
+The 7-day forecast displays below the main weather card.

 🖼 Screenshots

+1️⃣.The Weather Now app requesting location access to show your current local weather details.

 <img width="1307" height="644" alt="Img1" src="https://github.com/user-attachments/assets/b2ce0cfe-38c8-42cb-85e7-650840cce5e2" />

+2️⃣.Weather results and 7-day forecast displayed for Bagalkote with dynamic temperature and condition.

 <img width="674" height="643" alt="Img2" src="https://github.com/user-attachments/assets/df27c89f-c271-43ee-a692-9cbcf82a7070" />

+3️⃣.
+Example of weather information and forecast for Mysuru city fetched using Open-Meteo API.
 <img width="577" height="609" alt="Img3" src="https://github.com/user-attachments/assets/3298832c-2ae3-4758-be72-deda0c6f7e0c" />